SethEarby/VVX-Contact-App/README.md

 ##Instructions

-Enter in the required fields to generate a realtime generation of the contacts.
+**TL;DR** Enter in the required fields to generate a realtime generation of the contacts.

 Extension: Should be the extension of the contact the key would be entered for. *2001, 200, 20, etc*